slytomcat/stone_scissors_paper/README.md

     ./build.sh
     docker build -f dockerfile --tag stone_scissors_paper

-Prepare `.env` file with the servvice configuration (see `.env.sample` file).
+Prepare `.env` file with the service configuration (see example in `.env.sample` file).
 Put the .env file in current directory.
 Then you can run service in docker by command:

     docker run --name stone_scissors_paper -d -p 8080:8080 --env-file .env stone_scissors_paper